syamsoul/ethers-wallet-connector/README.md

 - `walletConnected`: Triggered when a wallet is successfully connected
 - `walletDisconnected`: Triggered when the wallet is disconnected
 - `failedToConnectWallet`: Triggered when wallet connection fails
+- `failedToAddNetwork`: Triggered when adding a new network fails
+- `failedToSwitchNetwork`: Triggered when switching networks fails
 - `invalidWallet`: Triggered when an invalid wallet address is used
 - `networkSwitched`: Triggered when the network is switched